mountain/mmtk/README.md

 mmtk init myworkspace
 ```

-then enter the workspace, to start the proof assistant
+then enter the workspace, start the proof assistant

 ```bash
 cd myworkspace